nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 age/[AGE_LOWER_BOUND]-[AGE_HIGHER_BOUND], i/INSURANCE_PLAN_NAME

   1. Test case: `filter a/Clementi g/M t/medical i/Protecc age/23-30` <br>
-    Expected: Returns a list of clients who have "Clementi" in their address, or <br>
+    Expected: Returns a list of clients who have "Clementi" in their address, and <br>
-      clients who are Male, or <br>
+      clients who are Male, and <br>
-      clients with the "medical" tag, or <br>
+      clients with the "medical" tag, and <br>
-      clients with the insurance plan "Protecc", or <br>
+      clients with the insurance plan "Protecc", and <br>
       clients aged between 23 and 30 years old, inclusive

   1. Test case: `filter`, `filter 20`, `filter Clementi` <br>